davidbyttow/gograd/README.md

 # gograd

-gograd is a simple, scalar, and tensor-like API demonstrating backpropagation.
-Not very useful yet.
+gograd is a simple, scalar, and tensor-like API demonstrating backpropagation and gradient descent.

-TODO:
-- add neural net/module
-- demonstrate training